balinterdi/balinterdi.github.com/_posts/2010-01-11-my-tech-book-list-for-2009.markdown

 ## Life is not just about stubbing, view helpers and achromatic color schemes

-At a Christmas evening, I sat down on a comfy sofa with [Révolutions by J.M.G.
+On a Christmas evening, I sat down on a comfy sofa with [Révolutions by J.M.G.
 Le Clézio][revolutions] in my hand and was totally immersed in it right from page one.
 I realized I need occasions like this to repeatedly remind myself how much I miss of life if I only ever read technical books.
 (Sadly, my list of novels I read last year is a lot shorter than the above one but I heartily recommend you [A Thousand Splendid Suns by Khaled Hosseini][thousand_splendid_suns] and [Poisson d'or by J.M.G.
 Le Clézio][poisson_dor])

 ## Any good books you have read?